-With an education and career in psychology and mental health, I have a particular interest in yoga as a therapeutic tool for mental health.
+With an education and career in psychology and mental health, I have a particular interest in yoga as a therapeutic tool for mental health, especially conditions such as anxiety, trauma and PTSD.
 Yoga is soothing for the nervous system and body, and calming for the mind.
 A regular practice can significantly help mental health and lead to improvements in areas such as stress, anxiety, depression, trauma/PTSD, bereavement, and insomnia.

-As well as teaching from my studio in Shortlands near Beckenham, I also teach community yoga classes around Bromley for Women's Aid and the London Ambulance Service.
-I teach a trauma informed yoga class with the charity One in Four.
-I teach a weekly yoga class at Breeze Yoga in Beckenham.
+As well as teaching from my studio in Shortlands near Beckenham, I also teach a trauma informed yoga class with the charity One in Four.
+I teach the first team at Bromley FC, and a weekly yoga class at Breeze Yoga in Beckenham.
 If you are interested in me teaching at your workplace or community group please feel free to get in touch.

 How can yoga help me?